Achievable logoAchievable logo

 Exudation of lymphocytes: The following steps are seen in the exudation of leukocytes in inflammation.

 1. Margination: Vasodilation is followed by stasis of local blood flow.
 Stasis and increased transudation of plasma lead to hemoconcentration.
-There is disruption to normal axial flow of blood.
-As a result the blood cells are marginalized to the periphery where they come in contact with the vessel wall.
+This disrupts the normal axial flow of blood.
+As a result, blood cells move toward the periphery (margination), where they come into contact with the vessel wall.

-2. Rolling and adhesion: Neutrophils slowly roll over the vessel wall in “rolling phase” while transient bonds are formed between the endothelial cells and neutrophils in “adhesion phase”.
-Both of these phases are accomplished by specific factors on neutrophils and endothelial cells and their dysfunction can lead to pathologic states.
+2. Rolling and adhesion: Neutrophils first roll along the vessel wall (the “rolling phase”).
+During this time, transient bonds form between neutrophils and endothelial cells.
+Rolling is followed by firmer attachment (the “adhesion phase”).
+Both phases depend on specific factors on neutrophils and endothelial cells; dysfunction of these factors can lead to pathologic states.

 Factor Role